 -do not use buttercream with royal icing

 -try to keep decorated cookies away from humidity.
 Humidity wreaks havoc with sugar cookie icing by causing color bleed and splotching.
-Depending on geographic location, some cookier’s use dehumidifiers.
+Depending on geographic location and the season, some cookier’s use dehumidifiers.

 As more royal icing tips and hacks come to mind, I will be adding them to this page.
 Hope that’s helped!